Why More Is Not Always Best: Economic Growth

 Why Bigger Isn't Always Better: The Story of Economic Growth

-What Is Economic Growth, Really?
+IB Economics What Is Economic Growth?

 Economic growth means an increase in a country’s real GDP over time.
 We focus on real GDP because it adjusts for inflation.
 Nominal GDP might say we’re richer, but if prices have gone up, we might not actually be better off.
 Real GDP gives us a clearer picture.